 Fun Facts, Observations and Quotes

-Most of the movie was shot in sequence, so one of the last scenes committed to film were the football field 50-yard line scenes.
+Most of the movie was shot in sequence, so some of the last scenes committed to film were the football field 50-yard line scenes.

 Linklater is nothing if not a slave to accuracy.
 The Aerosmith concert wasn’t made up for the script.
 The band played the Sam Houston Coliseum in Houston, Texas on June 24th, 1976, approximately 3.5 weeks after the last day of school.
 As Wooderson tells Cynthia, “Hey, Aerosmith.
 Three weeks.
 Front row seats, babe.”